 Please feel free to contact any member of the Advisory Board if you have a project you hope we’ll support.

-About our Competitive Grant Cycle: The Kenai Peninsula Foundation (KPF), an Affiliate of The Alaska Community Foundation (ACF), seeks applications from qualified, tax exempt 501(c)(3) organizations (or equivalents, such as Tribal entities, schools, and faith-based organizations) that support charitable organizations and programs in the central Kenai Peninsula area.
-Grants may support a broad range of community needs, including but not limited to: health and wellness, education, the great outdoors, arts and culture, and community development.
+About our Competitive Grant Cycle: The Kenai Peninsula Foundation (KPF), an Affiliate of The Alaska Community Foundation (ACF), seeks applications for funding to support special projects on a broad range of community needs, including but not limited to health and wellness, education, the great outdoors, arts and culture, and community development activities and events in the central Kenai Peninsula area.

 Important Notes for Grantees